1999 CART FedEx Championship Series

-Juan Pablo Montoya, in his first season at CART after two successful seasons in Formula 3000, won the championship in his first season, as well as Rookie of the Year honors, the second and final driver to win both awards in the same season, after Nigel Mansell in 1993.
+Juan Pablo Montoya, in his first CART season after two successful seasons in International Formula 3000, won the championship and the Rookie of the Year honors, the second and final driver to win both awards in the same season, after Nigel Mansell in 1993.
 The season ended in a tie, with Montoya and Dario Franchitti both having 212 championship points, though Montoya broke the tie-breaker due to having seven wins, over Franchitti's three.

 With Al Unser Jr. running his final season in the series, 1999 was the last year in which the Al Unser name was on the CART grid.
 Also, this was the first season without Bobby Rahal on the grid.
+Mercedes-Benz scored their final pole and victory with Greg Moore at the season opener before they ended their participation in American open-wheel racing at the end of 2000.

 Constructors

 The following teams and drivers competed in the 1999 CART Championship Series season.

-Season summary

 Schedule

 – Cleveland was scheduled for 211 miles, but was shortened due to the 2-hour time limit.

 – Detroit was scheduled for 176 miles, but was shortened due to the 2-hour time limit.

 – Vancouver was scheduled for 160 miles, but was shortened due to the 2-hour time limit.